This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 11. Bunching or Egyptian Onions

-Some types of onions, such as the fall-planted bunching and Egyptian Walking onions, continue to produce new onions even when some are harvested.
+Some types of onions, such as the fall-planted bunching and Egyptian Walking onions, continue to produce new onions even after some are harvested.

 12. Daylilies